KHP-Informatics/DNAscan/README.md

 ###### Gene.iobio

-Gene.iobio be found at the Tony Di Sera (https://github.com/tonydisera) github repo.
+Gene.iobio can be found at the Tony Di Sera github repo (https://github.com/tonydisera).
 Please use git:

 ```bash
 mkdir /path/to/your/iobio/